 How Long Does a Tire Repair Last?

-If you use a tire plug, it might last seven to ten years when done properly and care is taken.
+If you use a tire plug, it might last seven to ten years when care is taken and the repair is done properly.
 It’s designed to last a minimum of 25,000 miles.
 However, for the plug to be successful there must be a proper seal between the material and the tire tread.

 Patches could last a little longer and are generally seen as the more reliable option.
 It could last the life of the tire as long as the repair is performed properly.
 If you get the patch installed at a shady shop or it’s done in a place where it doesn’t belong, it could fail prematurely, leaving you with bigger troubles.